 The recall is free as the cost is covered by the manufacturer.

 How many cars are affected?

-As of 9 March 2018, four million cars have been recalled due to Takata airbags, making it the largest vehicle-related recall in Australian history.
-Out of these, 1.7 million cars have had their airbags replaced.
+Four million cars are now on the Takata airbags recall lists, making it the largest vehicle-related recall in Australian history.
+Out of these, 1.9 million cars have had their airbags replaced.

-There's also a further 27,000 cars still driving on the road with Takata 'alpha' inflators.
+There's also a further estimated 25,000 cars still driving on the road with Takata 'alpha' inflators.
 These are early versions of the airbags that sustained defects when they were being manufactured, resulting in them misfiring in up to 50% of cases.

 Can my car have a Takata airbag and not be recalled?

-This is the case until 2 April 2018, now that the recall has been made compulsory by the federal government.
-But the recall prioritises the oldest and most vulnerable airbags, so cars younger than six-years-old may not be repaired until December 2020, which is when the recall is scheduled to be completed.
+The recall has been made compulsory by the federal government, but prioritises the oldest and most vulnerable airbags, so cars younger than six-years-old may not be repaired until December 2020, which is when the recall is scheduled to be completed.

 How often do the airbags rupture?

 Tests were conducted by US safety body, the National Highway Traffic